xonixx/xonixx.github.io/saner_jdbc.md

     }
 ```

-☝ Happy matching numbers with parameter placeholders!
+☝ Good luck matching numbers to parameter placeholders!

-Wouldn't it be great if there was a method to use the SQL arguments inline in the SQL query still avoiding SQL injections?
+Wouldn't it be great if there was a method to use the SQL arguments inline in the SQL query while still avoiding SQL injections?

 Well, there is such method!